 Global Wind Day is celebrated around the world annually on June 15.
 Begun in 2007 as just Wind Day, it became Global Wind Day in 2009.
-The day is sponsored by the Global Wind Energy Council, a wind-energy industry association and WindEurope (formerly the European Wind Energy Association), both located in Brussels, Belgium.
+The annual event is sponsored by the Global Wind Energy Council, a wind-energy industry association and WindEurope (formerly the European Wind Energy Association), both located in Brussels, Belgium.

 The purpose of Global Wind Day is to promote the use of renewable energy, particularly wind energy.
 According to the official website, “it is a day for discovering wind, its power and the possibilities it holds to reshape our energy systems, decarbonize our economies and boost jobs and growth.”